Party pills legislation tabled in Parliament

 Mr Dunne says the industry has had plenty of warning about the new regime.

-Next story in Political: PM corrects TVNZ claim in Parliament
+Next story in Politics: PM corrects TVNZ claim in Parliament

 Copyright © 2013, Radio New Zealand